 # starts the server (default URL: http://localhost:5000)python flask_rookout.py

 No matter which you go with, you’ll contend with some limitations while being bestowed with the power to choose.
 Flask is a dynamic, lightweight framework while Django is incredibly nimble for a full-stack Python framework.
-Both benefit from third-party observability and live debugging support.
+Both Flask and Django benefit from third-party observability and live debugging support.

 No matter the framework, developer-first observability is critical for getting to the root causes faster.
 You will want to move as quickly as possible to detect root causes of problems while minimizing inconveniences like restarting or rewriting your application.

-Whether you drink Coke or Pepsi, follow the Yanks or the Sox, or use Django or Flask, you should get a more detailed look at using Rookout as part of your Flask or Django deployment.
+Whether you drink Coke vs. Pepsi, follow the Yanks vs. Sox, or use Django vs. Flask, you should get a more detailed look at using Rookout as part of your Flask or Django deployment.
 The best part is that you can sign up for a free Live Debugger demo.